MrBuddyCasino/ESP32_MP3_Decoder/README.md

     export PATH=/path/to/xtensa-esp32-elf/bin:$PATH

 ## Building

-Execute 'make menuconfig' and configure your serial port, leave the rest at default settings and then execute 'make flash'.
+1. navigate to the project directory
+2. type 'make menuconfig'
+3. configure your serial port
+4. configure wifi credentials
+5. 'save' and exit

+## Flashing
+Connect your serial cable and run 'make flash'.
+To see serial console output run 'make monitor'.

 ## Connecting the I2S codec